COMP6248-Reproducability-Challenge/Comp6248-GAN2Shape-3D-Reconstruction/README.md

 * Github Page: https://github.com/XingangPan/GAN2Shape

 ## Requirements & steps
-The requirements and steps to run the code are shown in the **steps.txt** file in the repository.
+The requirements and steps to run the code can be found in the **steps.txt** file in the repository.